DaveyJH/ci-portfolio-three/readme-content/testing.md

     - Multiple winning entries are allowed under the same user name.
   - The Google Sheet is updated as necessary.
   - An option to [replay is offered](#play-again).
+- For any test that updates the scores list, the Google Sheet is also consulted to ensure the data is being added correctly.
+All tests were confirmed as fully functional.

 ## Win